 16.6 On the other hand, in the instant case, the assessee admits that his travel to the USA was for a specific purpose of undergoing a coronary surgery.

-17.1 The Judge of the First Court found in favour of the plaintiff in respect of the first two objections i.e., he was a workman and horse was a plant within the meaning of the Act.
-With regard to the third objection, the Judge found in favour of the defendant.
+17.1 The Judge of the First Court found in favor of the plaintiff in respect of the first two objections i.e., he was a workman and horse was a plant within the meaning of the Act.
+With regard to the third objection, the Judge found in favor of the defendant.

 17.2 The Appeal Court was thus called upon to decide as to whether the plaintiff having continued to drive the horse even after knowing the vicious character of the horse had assented to incur the risk which was an incident of his employment.
 While answering this question, the majority in the Appeal Court considered the effect of the provisions of the Employers Liability Act.
 In this connection, the following observations were made with regard to whether a horse could be considered a plant within the meaning of section 1 subsection(1) of the Employers‟ Liability Act.
 The observations being as follows :-